skuduu/Bussikartta/docs/AI-Guidelines.md

   - Logs must not bloat—rotation or structured log handling should be considered when needed

 - Logs must be enabled by default and designed to support rapid troubleshooting.

+- **Debug console must be permanent** in all frontend and backend layers unless explicitly removed by the user.

+- If log verbosity is high, AI must **group log messages** or apply filtering strategies to avoid clogging logs.